Fishing in St. Augustine, Florida (photo courtesy of floridashistoriccoast.com)

 Farther out, fishermen will find more trolling action, especially in the spring, as pelagic species such as blackfin tuna, wahoo, mahi mahi, kingfish, and sailfish come through this area when they migrate.

-For visitors who'd like to try offshore fishing, a professional guide is really a must.
-Charter fishing captains provide everything, from the boat itself to all the fishing equipment, including bait, and, most importantly, the expertise.
+For visitors who'd like to try offshore fishing, a professional guide is a must.
+Charter fishing captains provide everything, from the boat to all the fishing equipment, including bait, and, most importantly, the expertise.
 It's all in the details—at what speed to troll, whether to use live or artificial bait, what weights to use to keep the lure at the desired depth, and much more—only experience can provide that knowledge.

 Offshore Fishing Charters